plesqui/truck-breakdown/README.md

 # truck-breakdown
 This project was born in the context of the 2017 Unearthed Hackathon (https://unearthed.solutions/hackathons/unearthed-vancouver-2017/), hosted in Vancouver, BC.
 In a team of 4, we attempted to build a solution for the following challenge:

 Using data to proactively predict Equipment Failure prior to the actual failure event occurs by using equipment production, maintenance and alerts information.

+The challenge and data was provided by SSR Mining.

 # Objective
 Our goal was to implement machine learning models capable of predicting the probability of engine breakdowns in haul-trucks (see picture below, credit = Wikipedia) for a given future time interval.
 To address our goal, we focused on two sets of information: